iti-armpalu/ng-recipe-book-app/README.md

 - Set up AutoLogout effect
 - Set up setLogoutTimeout and clearLogoutTimeout in auth.service.ts and clean the file

+- NB!
+Auth store effects.ts file uploaded with updated syntax

 @ngrx/store-devtools - Store Devtools provides developer tools and instrumentation for Store
 - Install Chrome extension
 - Install @ngrx/store-devtools via terminal
 - Set up the module in app.module.ts and configure

 @ngrx/router-store - bindings to connect the Angular Router with Store.
 During each router navigation cycle, multiple actions are dispatched that allow you to listen for changes in the router's state.
 You can then select data from the state of the router to provide additional information to your application
 - Install @ngrx/router-store via terminal
 - Set up the module in app.module.ts and configure

+Recipes NgRx/store
+- Add "store" folder to the root of the recipe folder
+- Add recipe.reducer.ts file to the folder
+- Add recipe.actions.ts to the folder
+- Configure recipe.reducer.ts
+- Add fetch recipes to the recipe.actions.ts and use and update recipes-resolver.service.ts
+- Add update, delete and add actions to the recipe.actions.ts
+- Add recipe.effects.ts to the folder
+- Add fetch and store recipes event request to the recipe.effects.ts